ldtteam/MinecoloniesWiki/source/items/buildtool.md

 - Huts- When you have a hut block in your inventory, it will appear in this list for you to place and view.

-**Middle Drop Down:** This is where you will see the different styles (according to what you have chosen in the left drop down).
+**Middle Drop Down:** This is where you will see the different styles (according to what you have chosen in left drop down).

 **Right Drop Down:** Here you will be able to see the individual schematics, depending on what you chose: